Godsmith/timereporter/README.md

 python setup.py install
 ```

-The default path of the `timereporter.log` file that stores the calendar data
+The default path of the `timereporter.yaml` file that stores the calendar data
-is `%USERPROFILE%\Dropbox\timereporter.log`.
+is `%USERPROFILE%\Dropbox\timereporter.yaml`.
 To change this, set the
 TIMEREPORTER_FILE environment variable to the new path, e.g.

 ```
-setx TIMEREPORTER_FILE "C:\mypath\timereporter.log"
+setx TIMEREPORTER_FILE "C:\mypath\timereporter.yaml"
 ```

 It is recommended to set an alias for `python -m timereporter`, e.g. in .bashrc: